11Slouma/Practical-comparative-structural-modeling/README.md

 - Uniprot(https://www.uniprot.org/)
 - Blast(https://blast.ncbi.nlm.nih.gov/Blast.cgi)
 ## Method
-- The first step is to set up my file with the 6 temlpate i've choosen which have the most identical percentage with my target sequence and placed them in the bin file of modeller directory where your workspace shoul look like this :
+- The first step is to set up my file with the 6 temlpate i've chosen which have the most identical percentage with my target sequence(i have choosen them from others species to avoid falling into variants ) and placed them in the bin file of modeller directory where your workspace shoul look like this :
 ```
 .
 ├── template1.pdb